pulumi/docs/content/blog/unit-testing-assets/index.md

 Here, we use the `filetype` module to guess at the type based on reading the file itself.
 We then check that the mime type specified on the bucket object matches.

-For example, if the file represented by `image.png` isn't a PNG this test would fail:
+For example, if the file represented by `image.png` isn't a PNG, this test would fail:

 **infra.py**: